DavidCramer/plugin-groups/readme.txt

 == Changelog ==

+= 2.0.4 =
+- Fixed an issue that if a plugin is removed, the group will cause the admin UI to crash.
+- Added "Add to group" when installing a plugin from the add plugin screen.
+- Cleaned up the code a bit.

 = 2.0.3 =
 - Fixed an issue where activating a plugin in a group, you get redirected to all plugins.
 - Added Bulk actions to allow adding new groups, adding to groups, and removing from groups.